Chakradhar-Jeereddy/docker/README.md

   docker logs container_id

 ***Note:*** Image can have multiple run instructions
 - CMD should be only one. if you give multiple CMD only last one is considered.
+- 1 warning found (use docker --debug to expand):
+- MultipleInstructionsDisallowed:
+- Multiple CMD instructions should not be used in the same stage because only the last one will be used (line 3)

 ```
 LABELS
 ===